-Reading List of the Week - What do great thinkers of our times say about the world after the COVID-1
+Reading List of the Week - Great thinkers of our times reflect on the world after the COVID-19

 This week, Policy Shift will refer to some of the great thinkers of our times, to explore ways to get out of the COVID-19 crisis and consider various ideas of how to build a better world after the “storm” is over.
 Here we have gathered the key ideas of articles reflecting the thoughts of Bill Gates, Thomas Piketty, Yuval Noah Harari and Muhammad Yunus.

 Image credit: Gabriel Bouys via Getty Images, Madrid, Spain.

 As the co-founder of Microsoft Corporation and noted philanthropist of the Bill Gates Foundation, he stresses the importance of international cooperation to defeat the pandemic.
 Even if rich countries manage to contain the disease over the next few months, Covid-19, could return if the pandemic continues to spread elsewhere.
 At some point, one part of the world will re-infect the other.
 To address this, Bill Gates suggests that world leaders work cooperatively to define a comprehensive approach to fight this disease.
 According to Gates, there are at least three steps that world leaders - particularly those of the G20 - can take at this time to fight against the Coronavirus:

 The first is to ensure that global resources to fight the pandemic are distributed effectively and fairly (e.g. masks, gloves and testing).
 We need to cooperate to deploy resources based on public health and medical needs worldwide.

 Second, world leaders should allocate enough resources to R&D to develop a Covid-19 vaccine in record time.